Home Team Advantage Makes a Difference

-Experts agree: There could be a variety of reasons for a home team advantage.
-If a home team’s fan attendance is high, the team may gain the upper hand because they feel energized by the stands being full just for them.
+If a home team’s fan attendance is high, the team may gain the upper hand.
+This is simple human nature: we perform our best when other people are watching.
 It’s even been shown that sports with denser crowds produce more leverage for the home team.

-The density of the crowd is only part of their effect on the game.
+But the density of the crowd is only element of their influence worth considering.
 Some sports also have loud, unruly fans.
-Other sports (like baseball) have fans that often leave before the game is over if a win or loss seems likely.
+Other sports (like baseball) have fans that often leave before the game is over.
 The atmosphere and mood of the crowd play into the psychology of advantage.
 They provide adrenaline and confidence to their favorite players.
-Plus, fans are much less likely to boo the home team than the away team.

-Even more important might be the fact that home teams don’t have to travel for these games.
+Home teams don’t have to travel, and travel is a physically exhausting experience that affects even the strongest professional athletes.
 For instance, it’s been found that the rigorous NBA travel schedule affects players’ ability to compete at peak performance.

-Perhaps something else to consider is the bias of home team officials.
-While they may try to be impartial, they nearly always have favorites, too.
-This might explain why home field advantage in the NBA is greater in the post-season than during the regular season.
+It may surprise some to hear that it’s worth considering the bias of home team officials.
+While they may try to be impartial, refs nearly always have favorites, and they tend to live near the cities they work in.
+This sub-conscious emotional investment might explain why home field advantage in the NBA is greater in the post-season than during the regular season.
 According to Chicago Booth Review, evidence indicates that even refs subconsciously want their team to come out on top!

-All sports have a home advantage of sorts, though you’ll find that the home team advantage of the NHL doesn’t compare to the NBA or NFL.
-One news outlet, Fivethirtyeight.com, found that the NFL had a regular season winning percentage at home of 57.1%, while the NBA’s was 59.9%.
-Similarly, the MLB’s advantage was 54% and the NHL’s 55.1%.
+All sports are influenced by home team advantage, but its significance varies widely between the leagues.
+Home team advantage in the NHL isn’t nearly as significant as it is in the NBA or NFL.
+Fivethirtyeight.com found that the NFL had a regular season winning percentage at home of 57.1%, while the NBA’s was 59.9%.
+MLB teams saw an advantage of 54% and NHL teams 55.1%.

 Calculating the Home Team Advantage Factor